Nevada Test and Training Range: Nellis Air Force Range

 The Nellis Air Force Range (NAFR) was used to bury wreckage of the 1978 Groom Lake & 1979 NAFR Lockheed F-117 Nighthawk crashes, and additional Cold War accidents at the range included the 1975 NAFR TR-1 crash, the 1979 Tonopah MiG-17 crash during training versus an Northrop F-5, the 1984 Little Skull Mountain MiG-23 crash, which killed a USAF general, and the 1986 NAFR crash, which "Air Force sources" identified as an "F-19" stealth fighter.
 Circa 1980, NAFR received 806L "Range Threat" systems for electronic warfare simulation and from 1983 to 1985, the area of South Antelope Lake was used for two Tomahawk missile targets.
 NAFR range operations transferred to the 99th Range Group at the end of the Cold War (the range received various Radar Bomb Scoring electronic systems from Strategic Training Ranges, e.g., Nellis had 5 AN/MSQ-77s by 1994).
 In 1999 the range's land withdrawal was renewed and the unused portion of the original Tonopah Bombing Range was redesignated a Formerly Used Defense Site.

 In 2001, NAFR was renamed the Nevada Test and Training Range (NTTR) and in October 2001, the range group personnel and assets for range operations transferred to the 98th Range Wing.
 In 2005, Indian Springs AFAF was renamed Creech Air Force Base and in 2010, the NTS was renamed the Nevada National Security Site.
-The NTTR had four tracts in the 2010 U.S. Census.
+The NTTR had four tracts in the 2010 U.S. census.
 In 2011, the 98th Range Wing was redesignated with the same name as the range (NTTR).

 Area 51 Facebook Raid

-In June 2019, a joke Facebook event was created rallying the public to storm the training range on September 20 that year, saying "Let's see them aliens".
+In June 2019, a joke Facebook event was created rallying the public to storm the training range on September 20 that year.
 Over two million people responded as "going" to the event, with another 1.5 million "interested".
 The county commission chairman estimated that approximately 40,000 people would turn up on 20 September.

 On July 10, speaking with The Washington Post, Air Force spokeswoman Laura McAndrews said officials were aware of the event, and issued a warning saying that the area was "an open training range for the U.S. Air Force, and we would discourage anyone from trying to come into the area where we train American armed forces", adding: "The U.S. Air Force always stands ready to protect America and its assets".
 A public information officer at Nellis Air Force Base told KNPR that "any attempt to illegally access the area is highly discouraged".